TimoGuy/DemoEngine/TestGUI/ideapad.md

   - You could try looking at the Japanese app's radical list
   - Or this: https://kanjialive.com/214-traditional-kanji-radicals/
   - However, a kanji like 無 has to be difficult
+  - For every screen/display/crt monitor in the world, have the old language (Japanese) have screen burn-in in the spot when the display turns off or a really bright light shines onto the display at certain angles (at least that's how I think burn-in works...
+I really don't know though).
+  - Old people (all slime ppl too) have names that are of the old language.
+When someone recognizes you as Hikaru, this is very apparent.
 - [ ] What's below the cloud layer?
+  - [ ] Glass.
+A world burnt so bad that there's glass underneath and it's a perfect sphere that reflects the sky.
+This is true with the night sky if you look closely.
+You'll see this much better when the cloud layer is removed.

 ## MISC notes